billyjason/forty-jekyll-theme/index.md

 show_tile: false
 ---

-My name is Billy Byiringiro, and I am from Rwanda.
-I am currently studying Artificial Intelligence and Computer Science at the University of Edinburgh, UK.
-I have been passionate about technology since my young age and always strive to make a difference using my skills and experience.
+Welcome to my website.
+My name is Billy from Rwanda.
+I studied Artificial Intelligence and Computer Scinece at the University of Edinburgh.
+Then I pursued an MSc in Advanced Computer Science at Universtiy of Oxford.
+Currently, I am doing an MBA focusing on project management and entrepreurship.
+I have always been passionate about technology and strived to make a difference using my skills and experience.
 Scroll to learn about my past projects and read my blog posts.
+(This blog has not been updated since 2017, but I will start publishing more blogs soon)